Creative Writing & Publishing

 Explore and expand your work in a uniquely immersive environment with its own connections to art history.
 Our School of Arts students enjoy specialist studio spaces dedicated to painting and drawing, sculpture and tapestry and textile-based work as well as exceptional exhibition space.

-The course fees are payable in advance of study.
+2026/27 Tuition fees.
+Fees are payable in advance for each year of study.

 Second year MA Creative Writing and Publishing student Eve Kenworthy talks about her experiences on the course during the last term, the guidance and support provided by the course tutors and dreams of her future as a writer.